 When and where will the new version of the SPEX be available?

-Testing under the new version of the SPEX will begin on January 15, 2019.
-(The current version of the SPEX will no longer be available after December 31, 2018.)
+Testing under the new version of the SPEX began on January 15, 2019.
+(The previous version of the SPEX was only available through December 31, 2018.)

-The SPEX program will impose a “blackout” time from January 1-14, 2019, to allow us to complete the transition to the new version of the SPEX with the Prometric testing centers.
-No SPEX exams will be available during this time.
-Please take this into account when registering for the SPEX and scheduling your testing date.
+The SPEX program imposed a “blackout” time from January 1-14, 2019, to allow us to complete the transition to the new version of the SPEX with the Prometric testing centers.
+No SPEX exams were available during this time.

-The test will still be administered at Prometric Testing Centers in the U.S. and Canada.
+The test is still administered at Prometric Testing Centers in the U.S. and Canada.

-Will the eligibility requirements change under the new version of the SPEX?
+Have the eligibility requirements changed under the new version of the SPEX?